Supporting Healthy Smiles from the Start

 How often should a child visit the dentist?

-In most cases, children should visit the dentist every six to twelve months, starting from their first birthday or first tooth.
-The recommended frequency may vary depending on your child’s age, oral health, and risk of tooth decay.
-Some children benefit from more frequent monitoring, especially if there’s a history of early cavities, thumb-sucking, or crowding.
-Your dental provider will recommend the proper schedule for your child and adjust it over time based on their needs.
+In most cases, it is usually advised that children visit the dentist every six to twelve months, starting from their first birthday or first tooth.
+When it comes to children’s dentistry in Bunbury, the recommended frequency may vary depending on your child’s age, oral health, and risk of tooth decay.
+Some children may require more frequent monitoring, especially if there’s a history of early cavities, thumb-sucking, or crowding.
+Your dental provider will recommend an appropriate schedule for your child and adjust it over time as needed.

 Are dental X-rays necessary for young children?

 Dental X-rays are not routinely taken at every visit.
 They may be recommended if a concern can’t be seen with the eye alone, such as when assessing an injury.
-Dentists only suggest X-rays when the potential benefits outweigh the risks and when the information gained is essential for making treatment decisions.
+Dentists only recommend X-rays when the potential benefits outweigh the risks and the information gained is clinically relevant to making treatment decisions.

-Modern dental X-rays use very low radiation levels, and protective measures like lead aprons are used to minimise exposure.
+Modern dental X-rays use low radiation doses, and protective measures such as lead aprons are applied to help reduce exposure.
 If your child does need X-rays, the dentist will explain why they’re recommended and answer any questions you may have.

 Can a dentist take care of cavities in toddlers?

-Yes, dentists can care for cavities in toddlers using gentle, age-appropriate approaches suited to your child’s development and comfort.
-The treatment depends on the size and stage of the cavity.
+Yes, dentists can provide appropriate care for cavities in toddlers using approaches suited to your child’s age and development.
+The treatment depends on the cavity’s size and stage.
 Options may include:

-Monitoring the tooth with dietary and brushing advice to help slow down the decay.
+- Monitoring the tooth with dietary and brushing advice to assist in managing early-stage decay.
 This may include reducing sugary snacks, offering water instead of juice, and brushing twice daily with low-fluoride toothpaste.

-- If active treatment is required, the dentist may place a filling to remove the damaged area and protect the tooth.
+- If active treatment is required, the dentist may recommend a filling to remove the damaged area and protect the tooth.

-Appointments are adapted to help toddlers feel safe and supported.
+Appointments are adapted to introduce toddlers to care at their own pace.
 The dentist will clearly explain any recommended care and proceed if it’s appropriate for your child.

 Do baby teeth really matter if they fall out?

-Yes, it matters how and when baby teeth fall out.
-Although they’re temporary, baby teeth have an important role in guiding adult teeth into the proper position.
-If baby teeth fall out too early because of decay or injury, nearby teeth may shift into the space, making it harder for adult teeth to grow in properly.
-Early tooth loss can also affect how a child chews, speaks, or develops confidence.
+Yes, the timing of baby tooth loss can be important.
+Although they’re temporary, baby teeth have an important role in guiding adult teeth into the proper alignment.
+If baby teeth fall out too early due to decay or injury, nearby teeth may shift into the space, making it harder for adult teeth to erupt properly.
+Early tooth loss can also affect chewing, speaking, and alignment.

-Caring for baby teeth helps prevent early loss and supports healthy growth while adult teeth are forming beneath the gums.
+Caring for baby teeth helps prevent early tooth loss and supports healthy oral development. while adult teeth are forming beneath the gums.

 Is sedation dentistry safe for 2-year-olds?